eclipse-ecal/ecal/doc/rst/advanced/layers/shm.rst

 There may still be cases where it could make sense to synchronize the transfer of the payload from a publisher to a subscriber by using an additional handshake event.
 This event is signaled by a subscriber back to the sending publisher to confirm the complete payload transmission.

-The handshake mechanism can be activated in the :file:`ecal.ini`:
+The handshake mechanism can be activated in the :file:`ecal.yaml`:

 .. code-block:: ini